Most Americans wish Trump would stop tweeting so much

 It's where he gets to criticize media coverage of him, like he did on Wednesday morning, and Tuesday morning, or any Sunday morning after a "Saturday Night Live" sketch about him.

-Up to 26 percent of the WSJ/NBC poll respondents are fine with Trump's Twitter presence, happy to have a direct line of communication with the president-elect.
+Up to 26 percent of the WSJ/NBC poll respondents are fine with Trump's Twitter presence, happy to have a direct line of communication with the man who'll occupy the Oval Office for the next four years.

 "I'm not saying I love it, but it does get the word out," Trump said in a "60 Minutes" interview in November.
 "When you give me a bad story or when you give me an inaccurate story...I have a method of fighting back."